-“There’s a glass and a half of learning in every glassful in Multiaged classroom."
+“There’s a glass and a half of learning in every glassful of Multiage classroom learning.”

-Children join as Learners, develop into Followers and become Leaders.
+Children join each phase as Followers, develop into Learners and become Leaders.
 All children learning in thousand day Multiaged learning blocks Flourish.

 The first thousand days of every child’s life determines almost entirely the child’s future.
 This is why the implementation of ‘School Based Mentors’ is so crucial in assisting families in providing the maximum support and rich environment for their child.
 The following Early Childhood phase to age five likewise is crucial in the development of every child as he/she grows in confidence and knowledge in preparation for the more formal, yet hopefully joyful and exciting, introduction to school as we currently know it.

-Such interventions as Queensland’s Prep, purported to be a Play Based readiness program, has ended as a high pressure introduction to learning which for many youngsters has had quite negative outcomes.
+Such interventions as Queensland’s Prep, purported to be a Play Based readiness program at its inception, has ended as a high pressure introduction to learning which for many youngsters has had quite negative outcomes.
+The grandson of a friend was suspended twenty seven times.
+He now does Home Schooling, and he's a very bright little chap, though naughty when bored and told to sit quietly, and listen.

 Children should turn six years of age during their first thousand days of their non-graded classroom learning phase at Primary School and should be turning nine years of age during their second thousand day learning phase, which marks the end of their primary school days.
 The word "Primary" is significant as following their initial burst of foundational learning the two "thousand day blocks" of primary schooling are crucial in ensuring the basic building blocks of "Learning to Learn" are cemented firmly in place.
 Currently with the grade based system driven by a fast paced and unforgiving National Curriculum approximately 40% of our young learners are coming away with just rubble and loose stones.
 Who stole the cement?
 The answer to that awful question was answered in my book, and will be so again on this website.
 It is not a comfortable answer for schools to address.